zuri-training/my-debtors-team32/README.md

 # DMA Project Team 32

 This is the Github repo for Team 32 on the debtors web application.
 This project is a platform that allows schools in a certain locality list directory of people owing them - to help them avoid going to other schools.
+This service is a **Microservice web application**.
+The frontend was developed with **React.js** and Backend was developed developed using **Django**.

 ## Frontend Workflow 🍃